-The Law School plans to develop a robust externship program.
+The School of Law has developed a robust externship program.
 This program is a field-placement program which will provide upper-level students with the opportunity to assist in handling real legal problems or to assist in providing service to real clients, both under the direct supervision of selected judges or licensed, practicing attorneys at educational, governmental, or non-profit sites.
-Upper-level students in good academic standing will be permitted to register for the Externship Course and may apply towards graduation no more than six hours of academic credit earned from the successful completion of the course.
-The goals of the Externship Program will be set forth in the School of Law's Externship Plan and are augmented by the following more specific educational goals:
+Upper-level students in good academic standing will be permitted to register for the Externship Course and may apply towards graduation no more than six hours of academic credit earned from the successful completion of the courses.